liamlaverty/UmbracoAI/.rulesync/rules/git.md

 # Git

 * Anytime a task is completed, a Git commmit should be made to track changes.
-* All Git operations should be done on a develop branch (i.e. "/develop/featureABC").
+* Any Umbraco specific changes should be done on a develop branch (i.e. "/develop/featureABC").
-* If the current branch is main/master, create and checkout a new develop branch before executing anything.
+  * If the current branch is main/master, create and checkout a new develop branch before executing anything that affects Umbraco.